Celebrating New Year's Eve in Madrid and how we got it wrong by JetSettingFools.com

 Welcome to JetSetting Fools, here you will find our best travel tips for destinations worldwide.
 Some of the links on this site are Affiliate Links and if you use them to make a purchase, we may earn a commission.
 For more information, read our Disclosure Policy.

 For our first New Year’s Eve abroad, we wanted to party in Madrid.
-New Year’s Eve in Madrid, Spain is regularly touted as one of the top places in the world to bring in the New Year – and we were excited to experience it.
+The celebratory New Year’s Eve in Madrid, Spain is regularly touted as one of the top places in the world to ring in the New Year – and we were excited to experience it!

-New Year’s in Spain is a festive holiday marked with big celebrations and fun superstitions.
-Before we decided to be in Madrid at New Year, we had only a basic understanding of the events.
+New Year’s in Spain – called Nochevieja, which means Old Night – is a jubilant holiday marked with big festivities and fun superstitions.
+Before we decided to be in Madrid at New Year, we had only a basic understanding of the events, but had heard whispers that it is one of the world’s best NYE destinations.

-We had been briefed on the Spanish New Year traditions, like eating 12 grapes at midnight – one at each chime – for good luck.
+We had been briefed on the Spanish New Year traditions by our Airbnb host.
 We prepared ourselves for the New Year Eve celebrations by securing a handy 12-count pack of midnight grapes and practicing the countdown in Spanish (Diez!
 Nueve!
 Ocho!…).
 Additionally, we learned how to say Happy New Year in Spanish (Feliz Ano Nuevo!).
 We were ready for the big night…or so we thought.

 Madrid, Spain: New Year’s Eve Day

-To keep ourselves from over-imbibing and ensure we made it to midnight, we spent the afternoon checking out the less-visited, but more modern, northern neighborhoods of Madrid.
-Home to the nation’s embassies and high-end retailers, it was relatively quiet, as we had expected in such an area on Madrid NYE.
+To keep ourselves from over-imbibing and ensure we made it to midnight, we spent the day exploring the city on a Self-Guided Walking Tour.
+In the afternoon, we continued our sightseeing by checking out the less-visited, but more modern, northern neighborhoods of Madrid.
+Home to foreign embassies and high-end retailers, it was relatively quiet, which we had expected in such an area on Madrid NYE.

 We moved on through Plaza Mayor, where we thought there would be more Madrid New Year’s Eve events, only to find nearly every restaurant in the square closed.
 The vendors from the Christmas Market in Plaza Mayor were already packing up for the day – and it wasn’t even dark yet.
 We had assumed the area around Plaza Mayor would be gearing up for a big New Year in Madrid, but it was quite the opposite scenario.
 Strange, we thought.